 History of PTSD in Veterans: Civil War to DSM-5; National Center for PTSD, VA.

-When Soldiers Snap; NYT.
+When Soldiers Snap; The New York Times.

 PTSD; Anxiety and Depression Association of America.